apache/tika-docker/README.md

 For more information on the Apache Software Foundation, go to the [Apache Software Foundation](http://apache.org) website.

+For a full list of changes as of 2.5.0.1, visit [CHANGES.md](https://github.com/apache/tika-docker/CHANGES.md).

+For our current release process, visit [tika-docker Release Process](https://cwiki.apache.org/confluence/display/TIKA/Release+Process+for+tika-docker)

 ## Authors

 Apache Tika Dev Team (dev@tika.apache.org)